LesFruitsDefendus/guides/docs/source/harvest-guide/difficult-situations.md

 ## In case of lightning

-We do often pick fruit in the rain (although the rain can make the tree’s branches and ladders slippery), but we do not pick in thunderstorms.
-It’s important to remember that both trees and metal ladders can attract lightning.
+We do often pick fruit in the rain (although the rain can make the tree's branches and ladders slippery), but we do not pick in thunderstorms.
+It's important to remember that both trees and metal ladders can attract lightning.

-For this reason, it’s very important that you remain aware of the weather forecast for your harvest date.
+For this reason, it's very important that you remain aware of the weather forecast for your harvest date.
 That being said, since the weather forecasts in the Montreal area are often quite unpredictable, it can be difficult to judge in advance whether or not to proceed with a pick.

 For this reason, unless the forecast calls for a very high probability of thunderstorms during your scheduled harvest time, it may be better just to proceed with the harvest.
 In this situation, we recommend advising the tree owner and volunteer pickers that you may have to cancel (or re-schedule) the harvest upon very short notice.